-Machu Picchu is truly a sight to behold, but it's certainly not the only thing worth seeing in and around Cusco (in fact we've actually got a whole post dedicated to what to do in Peru besides Machu Picchu).
+Machu Picchu is truly a sight to behold.
+Still, it’s certainly not the only thing worth seeing in and around Cusco (in fact, we’ve actually got a whole post dedicated to what to do in Peru besides Machu Picchu).

 We also got a post about the best things to do in Lima.